-Work energy theorem is one of the most important concepts covered in work power and energy.
-It tells us how our work and energy-related.
+Work energy theorem is one of the most important concepts covered in work, power and energy.
+It tells us how work and energy are related.
 We will discuss some of the most common questions about this topic.

 1. What is the statement of work energy theorem?

 According to work-energy theorem, the work done by the net force on a body is equal to change in kinetic energy.

 2. How can we prove work energy theorem?

 Differentiating with respect to time we get,

 If the resultant force makes some angle with the velocity, then

 3. Steps to approach problems on work energy theorem?